Common types of cancer

 Using Varian TrueBeam STX technology, also known as RapidArc, Volumetric Arc Therapy (VMAT) delivers fast and accurate radiation treatment.

-Prostate-Specific Membrane Antigen Therapy
+Prostate-Specific Membrane Antigen (PSMA) Therapy

 Lutetium-177 PSMA Therapy, or Prostate-Specific Membrane Antigen Therapy, is an increasingly popular treatment for people with advanced prostate cancer.
 By using this therapy, the tumour will be reduced in size and will not multiply, as well as the symptoms associated with these tumours will be eased.
 Usually, it is used when the disease has metastasised, and other therapies have been ineffective or poorly tolerated.

-Supportive Care
+Supportive Care for Prostate Cancer Patients

 The staff and doctors of the Centre are dedicated to providing the best possible care for each individual.
 The goal is to enhance the well-being of all patients.
 All our patients have access to the Cancer & Radiosurgery Centre Patient and Family Resource Centre, which offers a wide array of support and educational services, including: